hashicorp/terraform-provider-aws/website/docs/r/codedeploy_deployment_group.html.markdown

 * `trigger_configuration` - (Optional) A Trigger Configuration block (documented below).
 * `auto_rollback_configuration` - (Optional) The automatic rollback configuration associated with the deployment group (documented below).
 * `alarm_configuration` - (Optional) Information about alarms associated with the deployment group (documented below).
-* `deployment_style` - (Optional) Information about the type of deployment, either standard or blue/green, you want to run and whether to route deployment traffic behind a load balancer (documented below).
+* `deployment_style` - (Optional) Information about the type of deployment, either in-place or blue/green, you want to run and whether to route deployment traffic behind a load balancer (documented below).
 * `load_balancer_info` - (Optional) Information about the load balancer to use in a blue/green deployment (documented below).
 * `blue_green_deployment_config` - (Optional) Information about blue/green deployment options for a deployment group (documented below).